Please use the menu below to navigate to any article section:

 2. Lack of scarcity

-Another reason why a property might be selling for a bargain price is because there are so many others that are exactly the same.
+Another reason why a property might be selling for a bargain price is that there are so many others that are exactly the same.

 What I mean is it could be a new house in a new subdivision where there is ample supply of similar properties, plus there is oodles of land left to build more dwelling doppelgangers to boot.